spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-implement-customer-approval-process-based-on-a-generic-state-machine.md

     }

     /**
-     * This method should return all list of StateMachineItemTransfer, with (identifier, IdStateMachineProcess, IdItemState) *
+     * This method returns all list of StateMachineItemTransfer, with (identifier, IdStateMachineProcess, IdItemState) *
      * @param array $stateIds
      *